 I've known for years that yoga can cause flexible people more pain than relief.
 Now, it appears that our popular media is finally catching up.

-This recent New York Times piece by William Broad, author of The Science of Yoga: The Risks and the Rewards, is a well-written expose’ of the damage yoga and extreme stretching can do to women’s hips, in particular.
-The research he cites in the piece, along with my own experience as a hyper-flexible person, led me to seriously back off physical yoga practice years ago, and only encourage my extremely-tight students to practice yoga at all.
+This recent New York Times piece by William Broad, author of The Science of Yoga: The Risks and the Rewards, is a well-written expose' of the damage yoga and extreme stretching can do to women's hips, in particular.
+The research he cites in the piece, along with my own experience as a hyper-flexible person, led me to seriously back off physical yoga practice years ago, and only encourage my pain-free students to practice yoga at all.

 What most yoga lacks is strength training for the hip joint, the core, and the back.
 Instead, teachers emphasize, as Broad's article so rightly explains, "pushing to your edge," going beyond where your body might feel comfortable going.
 Challenging yourself is a good thing, but not when you don't understand the consequences or your own limits.

 One major reason I developed the Hauber Method™ is that an average person knows nothing about how to keep his or her body healthy.
-They don’t understand the relationship between muscles, bones, ligaments, tendons, and pain or lack of pain.
+They don't understand the relationship between muscles, bones, ligaments, tendons, and pain or lack of pain.
 So when yoga became all the rage a decade or so ago, I got mad.
 I knew people would start getting hurt.
-I saw yoga teachers getting hurt.
+I saw (and still see) yoga teachers getting hurt.
 And yet, the popular media and physicians all over the place were recommending yoga for people with back pain and other joint issues.
 What they should have been doing was recommending carefully progressed muscular stability, endurance, and strength training—the exact components I include in the Hauber Method™ program.

 Yoga was not designed to heal people's backs or any other body parts.
 It was developed as a physical practice associated with a much more involved spiritual practice—and the physical practice was initially practiced only by teenage boys.
 Not young women.
 And certainly not older women.
 So it's no surprise at all that vigorous, almost competitive, yoga asana practice can and will hurt many, many women, especially those of us who already have more flexibility in the hips than we need.